itsliamegan/caribou/README.md

 ## Defining Tests

 Contend, in the style of xUnit, defines tests as classes.
-They should be defined in the "test/" folder at the root of your application.
-Though not required, it's conventional to define isolated unit tests in the "test/unit" folder, and tests that validate the collaboration between objects in the "test/integration" folder.
+They should be defined in the "test/" directory at the root of your application.
+Though not required, it's conventional to define isolated unit tests in the "test/unit" directory, and tests that exercise the user-facing behavior in the "test/acceptance directory.
 Each file should be called "{name}_test.js", where {name} is the name of the class or function that you're testing.
 That file should export a class that extends one of Contend's base `TestCase` classes.
 This class should be named, in accordance with the file, {Name}Test, again where {Name} is the name of the class or function that you're testing.
 To define specific scenarios for your tests, create methods that start with the word "test".
 If you like naming your test methods camel/snake case, then feel free to do so.
 However, since methods are just properties on an object, and properties can be any string, we can use a string to define the name of a test scenario method.

 Below is an example of a typical test file.

+`test/unit/array_test.js`:
 ```js
 import { TestCase } from "contend"
 import { assert_equal } from "contend/assertions"